 - 1- Chlorine residual results in the table above represent averages of samples taken at the treatment plant Point-of-Entry location to the distribution system. - 2- TTHMs (trihalomethanes) include chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-HAA5 (haloacetic acids) include mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid).
-These samples were taken again in 2022 and were ND. - 3- The level presented represents the 90th percentile of the 5 sites tested.
+HAA5 (haloacetic acids) include mono-, di-, and trichloroacetic acid, and mono- and di-bromoacetic acid). - 3- The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 The action level for copper was not exceeded at any of the sites tested.
 The level presented represents the 90th percentile of five samples collected.
-The action level for lead was not exceeded at any of the five sites tested. - 4- (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- Nickel was sampled in January of 2022 and the results were ND. - 6- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
-Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet.
+The action level for lead was not exceeded at any of the five sites tested. - 4- (a) The State considers 50 pCi/L to be the level of concern for beta particles. (b) 30 μg/l of uranium is approximately 20.1 pCi/L. - 5- Sodium (mg/l): Water containing more than 20 mg/l of sodium should not be used for drinking by people on a severely restricted sodium diet.
+Water more than 270 mg/l of sodium should not be used for drinking by people on a moderately restricted diet. - 6- This chemical is part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
+PFAS are manmade chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
+These chemicals' unique properties make them resistant to heat, oil, stains, grease, and water and useful in a wide variety of everyday products.
+The numbers reported here is the running annual average of the monthly samples taken at entry point along with the range of detections.